bml-research/data_analysis_bml/excel/excel_12_data_visualization_exercises.md

 Two Chickens on a certain diet clearly gained the most weight.
 Wich two chickens on which diet generated the highest weight gains?

+### Exercise 9

+Have look at the data [here](./files_12_data_visualization_exercises/exercise09/data.csv) It contains data about Potassium and Sodium content (in mg/100 g) as well as calories (in kcal/100 g).

+The World Health Organization (WHO) recommends ingestion of less than 2000 mg of sodium per day and more than 3510 mg of potassium per day, resulting in a Na-to-K ratio of ≤1.0, which is believed to be optimal for preserving cardiovascular health.

+In addition, high caloric food is often bad for cardiovacular health.

+As you can see, only the K-to-Na ratio is calulated.
+Create a bubble chart with the Na concentration as a function of the K concentration.
+The bubble size should be based on the calorie values.

+Which two food items would be considered most healthy food items based on the information above?

 ---